Production is the word used to describe the process of producing goods from raw materials.

 - Less heat loss and therefore lower cost of heating in winter.

 - The more compact arrangement of the factory, therefore, easier and quicker communications.

 - Cleaner air and better light on upper floors.

 The layout of a factory is very important because it can affect many factors, e.g., speed of production, general communication, the morale of workers, the costs of handling materials, best use of machines.
 The layout will also depend on the type of goods being manufactured.

 The general factors to consider when planning factory layout are:

 - The most suitable layout according to the type of production.

-- The well-designed layout of the plant so that the movement of materials and workers is reduced to a minimum i.e., establishing a smooth flow of work (scientific work study will help decide this).
+- The well-designed layout of the plant so that the movement of materials and workers are reduced to a minimum i.e., establishing a smooth flow of work (scientific work-study will help decide this).